black-turtle/DevCamper/readme.md

   * user can update password (user must provide current password)

 ## Other important considerations
+- AverageCost and averageRating of a bootcamp is automatically calculated when a new courses or reviews are added or deleted.
+- If a bootcamp is deleted cascade delete all related courses and reviews.
 - Authentication is managed via JWT token
 - Password is hashed before saving to database
 - Security considerations